wbkd/awesome-interactive-journalism/README.md

 # Awesome Interactive Journalism
 This list contains best practice examples of data journalism and visualization projects.
 What are your favorites?
-Contributers are very welcome.
+Contributors are very welcome.

 ## Maps